The 30 best films of the decade, ranked

-It's that time again!
-Time to reflect on a decade gone by in the world of cinema.
-The technology, the politics, the zeitgeist of the 2010s, we captured it all on screen for generations to come.

-And basically they'll see we lived on a staple diet of superhero movies.
+If you've run out of new movies to watch during an evening in lockdown, there's an easy solution.
+It's time to do yourself a favor and look back at the last decade in movies, plucking out any gems you may have missed.

-But maybe that's what we needed in the 2010s.
-Multiple viewing treats that immerse us in a familiar, happy place.
-We also had plenty of love for the smaller-scale indies, the gems that open windows into the lives of others and change us for the better.
+The 2010s provided big, bright and colorful spectacles, multiple viewing treats that immerse us in a familiar, happy place.
+But we also had plenty of love for the smaller-scale indies, the gems that open windows into the lives of others and change us for the better.

 So what movies are we talking about exactly?
 We're talking about the best ones.
 An assembly of CNET staffers voted on the best movies of the 2010s.
 You probably won't agree entirely with the results, but at the very least, on this one occasion, Boyhood beats Birdman.